 “They inspire us all with their courage and give new meaning to President Kennedy’s legacy of public service,” Kennedy said.

 Thousands of people from across the country submitted COVID Courage nominations for those they believe deserve this award most.

 “These heroes went above and beyond for their community and our country, and remind us that we all can make a difference if we answer the call to serve,” Schlossberg said.

-All seven people who will be honored for their courage during the COVID-19 pandemic are listed below:
+All seven people who were honored for the award are listed below: